YouGitMoreWithLes/vision-intelligence/src/VisionIntelligenceWeb/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.
-You may also see lint errors in the console.
+You may also see linting errors in the console.

 ### `npm test`